USS Lloyd Thomas (DD-764): Operation Mainbrace

 During the next two years, the ship conducted antisubmarine operations in the Caribbean and made yearly voyages to the Mediterranean.
 The 1952 voyage included a NATO amphibious landing on the coast of Denmark (Operation "Mainbrace") and port calls in Scotland in England.
 During 1953 she again operated with NATO, this time in the Mediterranean, and visited Cannes and Naples.

 In early 1954, Lloyd Thomas checked out the new canted-deck carrier Antietam (CVS-36) in the intricacies of anti-submarine warfare.
 From August to January 1955 the destroyer again operated with NATO units in the Mediterranean.
 Except for a quick run to Lisbon, Lloyd Thomas spent the rest of 1955 operating in home waters.
 The highpoint of 1956 was a summer midshipman cruise to Spain and the British Isles in company with the battleship USS Wisconsin.

 On 4 January 1957 the ship departed Newport with Destroyer Division 242 and submarine USS Batfish for South America to acquaint our good neighbors in Colombia, Peru, Ecuador, and Chile with the newest techniques in antisubmarine warfare.
 Returning to Newport from Chile 18 March, she conducted local operations until departing 12 August for five months of patrol duty in the Mediterranean and Red Seas.

 She spent most of 1958 in the Caribbean, with Operation Springboard that spring and refresher training during September and October.
 In 1959, besides hunter-killer training off Norfolk and a summer midshipman cruise to Quebec, Lloyd Thomas again operated with NATO in European waters.

 During 1960, the ship returned to the Mediterranean, spending June through September with the 6th Fleet.
 Between exercises she visited Palma de Majorca, Barcelona, and Naples.

 From March to December 1961, Lloyd Thomas underwent a Fleet Rehabilitation and Modernization (FRAM) II conversion, a program designed to add years of service to destroyers built shortly after World War II.
 After leaving New York Naval Shipyard she commenced six weeks of refresher training at Guantanamo Bay, Cuba.
 Redesignated DD-764 on 30 June 1962, the destroyer operated along the east coast until departing 7 September 1962 for a six-month tour to the Mediterranean and Middle East.
 During her duty with the Middle East Force in January and February 1963, the ship visited Ceylon, crossed the equator, and called at the Indian Naval Base in Visakhapatnam.
 She arrived Newport early in March and resumed operations from her home port.

 Operation Fairgame II

-The ship returned to the Mediterranean in May 1964 for the Joint French American amphibious Operation Fairgame II.
+The ship returned to the Mediterranean in May 1964 for the joint Franco-American amphibious Operation Fairgame II.
 Then after a brief call at Athens, she spent June and July in the Near East, showing the flag and promoting good will in the nations bordering the Red Sea and Persian Gulf.